ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Aggregators SHOULD take steps to mitigate the risk of dropping reports (e.g., by evicting the oldest data first).

-Furthermore, the Aggregators must store data related to a task as long as the current time is not after this task's `task_interval`.
-Aggregators MAY delete the task and all data pertaining to this task after the `task_interval`.
+Furthermore, the Aggregators MUST store data related to a task.
+Where the `task_interval` extension is configured, Aggregators MAY delete all data for a task after the `task_interval`.
-Implementors SHOULD provide for some leeway so the Collector can collect the batch after some delay.
+Aggregators that delete data SHOULD allow the Collector adequate time to retrieve data from any final batches.

 ### Distributed Systems and Synchronization Concerns {#distributed-systems}